 Another example of a portfolio-enhancing service that isn’t possible through an advisor is tax-loss harvesting that is done on a daily basis.
 Tax-loss harvesting is a way of reducing your taxes by taking advantage of investments that have declined in value.
 These holdings are sold, and replaced with highly correlated, but not identical, investments, allowing you to maintain the risk and return characteristics of your portfolio while generating a loss that can be applied to lower your taxes.

 Very high-end financial advisors offer tax-loss harvesting for their clients, but the enormous complexity of the task usually limits them to doing it once a year.
 In contrast, Wealthfront’s software looks for losses to harvest on a daily basis.
 We estimate that provides our customers with nearly triple the tax saving they’d obtain if the service was only performed every 12 months.

 A couple of weeks ago we introduced a fully automated financial planning experience called Path.
 Prior to Path’s availability, the only way to get a financial plan was to hire a financial planner.
-But that usually required having a net worth of at least $1 million to afford their investment minimums.
+But many planners have an investment minimum of $1 million.
 And even then, what you get isn’t quite as personalized as you might be led to believe.
 Most financial planners rely on one of a small group of commercially available software packages that were written more than a decade ago.
 Work with a planner typically starts with an interview, where your planner, prompted by the software, asks you basic questions, like how much you spend or save each month.
 If you’re like most people, you probably have to guess the answers.
 The process continues, with more meetings and revisions, with the final plan taking several weeks to produce.